-At the end, they conclude if our funds offer good value for money, offer value for money but merit action or further monitoring, or do not offer value for money.
+At the end, they conclude if our funds offer good value for money, offer value for money, or do not offer value for money.

 If a fund offers value for money but merits action or further monitoring, or does not offer value for money, we will detail the actions we will take.